Prosecutor: Minneapolis cops justified in shooting black man

 Associated Press

-MINNEAPOLIS (AP) - A prosecutor announced Monday that two Minneapolis police officers won't be charged in last month's fatal shooting of a black man.
+MINNEAPOLIS (AP) - Two Minneapolis police officers who shot and killed a black man were justified in using deadly force, a prosecutor announced Monday, saying the man was fleeing police and had turned toward them with a loaded gun before he was shot.

-Hennepin County Attorney Mike Freeman said Thurman Blevins was fleeing from officers with a loaded handgun and had refused commands to stop and show his hands.
-Blevins took the gun out of his pocket and turned toward officers, Freeman said.
+Hennepin County Attorney Mike Freeman said Thurman Blevins had refused commands to stop and show his hands, and was clearly a danger to the officers and community.

-"The decision to use deadly force against Mr. Blevins under those circumstances was authorized," said Freeman, adding that officers fired 14 shots and hit Blevins four times
+"The decision to use deadly force against Mr. Blevins under those circumstances was authorized," Freeman said.

-Freeman's decision came after the officers' body-camera video was released late Sunday night by the city.
-And it came by news release after he was shouted down at a news conference by community members where he had planned to detail the case.
+Freeman's decision came after the city released the officers' body-camera video late Sunday night.
+The announcement came by news release after he was shouted down at a news conference by community members where he had planned to detail the case.

-Jeniffer Rohr, a friend of the family, referred to audio in which one officer is heard saying "He's got a gun" as their squad car rolled up to where Blevins was seated on a curb.

-"He just gave himself a license to shoot Mr. Blevins," Rohr said.

-Officers Justin Schmidt and Ryan Kelly were responding to a 911 call of a man firing a gun into the air on the city's north side June 23.
+Officers Justin Schmidt and Ryan Kelly were responding to a 911 call of a man firing a gun into the air June 23 on the city's north side.
 The video released Sunday shows them pulling their cruiser up and Blevins seated on a curb near a woman with a child in a stroller.
 As the officers pull up, one says, "He's got a gun!"
-Blevins jumps up and runs, as the officers yell "Stop, stop!
+Blevins jumps up and runs, as the officers yell, "Stop, stop!
 Put your hands up!
 I will (expletive) shoot you!"

 In a chase that takes less than a minute, Blevins yells back, "I didn't do nothing bro," ''Please don't shoot" and "Leave me alone."
 An enhanced version of the video has a red circle drawn around Blevins' hand to highlight what appears to be a gun.